phu0ngng/nccl/doc/source/env.rst

 (since 2.10)

 Number of IB queue pairs to use for each connection between two ranks.
 This can be useful on multi-level fabrics which need multiple queue pairs to have good routing entropy.
-Each message, regardless of its size, will be split in N parts and sent on each queue pair.
-Therefore, increasing this number can cause a latency increase as well as a bandwidth reduction.
+See ``NCCL_IB_SPLIT_DATA_ON_QPS`` for different ways to split data on multiple QPs, as it can affect performance.

 Values accepted
 ^^^^^^^^^^^^^^^
 Number between 1 and 128, default is 1.
-Values beyond 8 usually cause degraded bandwidth.

 NCCL_IB_SPLIT_DATA_ON_QPS
 -------------------------
 (since 2.18)

 This parameter controls how we use the queue pairs when we create more than one.
-Set to 1, each message will be split evenly on each queue pair.
-Set to 0, queue pairs will be used in round-robin mode for each message we send.
+Set to 1 (split mode, default), each message will be split evenly on each queue pair.
+This may cause a visible latency degradation if we use many QPs.
+Set to 0 (round-robin mode), queue pairs will be used in round-robin mode for each message we send.
+Operations which do not send multiple messages will not use all QPs.

 Values accepted
 ^^^^^^^^^^^^^^^